peoplepattern/slate/source/includes/_aggregate_api.md

 # Aggregate API

-The Aggregate API allows you to retrieve aggregate insights from the Portrait database (Pdb) which contains hundreds of millions of social profiles with pre-calculated demographic and psychographic attributes appended to each.
+The Aggregate API allows you to retrieve aggregate insights from the Portrait database (PDB) which contains hundreds of millions of social profiles with pre-calculated demographic and psychographic attributes appended to each.

 Aggregate supports the following services: